 Our growing group of physicians offer a wide range of medical services to the community of Revelstoke.
+The maternity team includes a midwife member.
 Our common goal is to provide our patients with exceptional and comprehensive primary care.

-In accordance with individual practice scope, our physicians maintain certification in:
+In accordance with individual practice scope, we maintain certification in:

 - Basic Life Support (BLS)